fabcoins-dot-info/fabcoins.info/_posts/2015-03-05-quarterly-report-decjanfeb2015.md

       protocol](http://fabcoins.info/en/developer-guide#p2p-network).

-3. **Better volunteer resources:** we want to make it easier for community members to volunteer to contribute to Fabcoin.org in ways both small and large.
+3. **Better volunteer resources:** we want to make it easier for community members to volunteer to contribute to Fabcoins.info in ways both small and large.
 New documentation about site procedures is forthcoming and we will be looking for other ways to encourage and simplify first-time contributions.